inkVerb/Vubuntu-info/README.md

 *Settings, installs, and files for _ubuntu*

 ### About Vubuntu™
-Vubuntu™ is an Ubuntu extension project with two parts:
+Vubuntu™ is an Ubuntu extension project with three parts:

-1. Web servers (Verber™)
+1. Verber™: Web server scripts
-2. Local workstations: desktop, notebook, tablet, etc. (Vnk™)
+2. Vnk™: Local workstation (desktop, notebook, tablet, etc.) with scripts and to link easily to a Verber™ server
+3. Vubuntu™ desktop (scripts to install commonly used apps on your workstation.)

 #### Verber™ Web/Email server "cloud control" app engine for hosting
 This part of the project contains several bash scripts called "serfs" that automatically set parameters, install, control, and manage web apps from the command line.
 Each serf contains instructions within the file.